Divalsehgal/Divalsehgal/README.md

 Currently diving deep into Data Structures and Algorithms, sharpening my skills with freeCodeCamp and LeetCode challenges.

 Keeping it Real
 I've danced with bugs, battled imposter syndrome, and Googled more errors than I'd like to admit.
-But isn't that the beauty of coding?
-Embracing the struggle and celebrating the small victories.

 Here's to another year of coding adventures! 🚀